New Member

 Five Dysfunctions of a Team

-Vulnerability-based trust maps directly onto forum dynamics.
+Vulnerability-based trust maps directly onto forum.
 Personal Histories — where you grew up, siblings, biggest challenge — is Lencioni's fastest trust-builder.
-30 minutes, profound results.

 Exercise: Personal Histories — best in meeting 2 or 3.